 Remember the following when these sites give you any kind of letter grade or score:

 Knowing your site speed is more important than the score.
 The score is for vanity, the true site speed is the heart of the issue.

 Don’t let the score beat you down, but know that there are a number of things you can do, and if all else fails, I include a reference at the end of this post, who can help turn you in the right direction.
-They’ve certainly helped me on various fixes in the past.
+They’ve certainly helped me with various fixes in the past.

 Disclaimer: As a heads up, there may be affiliate links, like the one above, where if you click and purchase – I earn a small commission, at no additional cost to you.
 My disclaimer policy is long, boring, and located here.

 How could your site speed be better?
-How can you level up in your loading time to keep visitors from hopping over to your competitors?
+How can you level up your loading time to keep visitors from hopping over to your competitors?

 How To Increase Site Speed in WordPress

 Site speed is a combination of items.
-A number of key areas presented in this post will help you shave off precious seconds in load time, when done in tandem over the life and development of your website.
+A number of key areas presented in this post will help you shave off precious seconds in load time when done in tandem over the life and development of your website.